The One Product That's Making Steve Harrington's Hair So Big This Season

 On What's Next

 "Joe's parents have been cutting his hair off his whole life.
-I talked to his mom and she said, 'We all have that hair; we just chop it off so we don't have to deal with it!'
-She couldn't believe I was even trying to tame this beast, but it's been my favorite beast to tame!
+I talked to his mum and she said, 'We all have that hair; we just chop it off so we don't have to deal with it!'
+She couldn't believe I was even trying to tame this beast, but it's been my favourite beast to tame!
 [Laughs] Otherwise, it's going to do whatever it wants.

 "Joe's parents have been cutting his hair off his whole life.
-I talked to his mom and she said, 'We all have that hair; we just chop it off so we don't have to deal with it!'
-She couldn't believe I was even trying to tame this beast, but it's been my favorite beast to tame!
+I talked to his mum and she said, 'We all have that hair; we just chop it off so we don't have to deal with it!'
+She couldn't believe I was even trying to tame this beast, but it's been my favourite beast to tame!
 [Laughs] Otherwise, it's going to do whatever it wants.

 "I love his hair longer, I think it looks amazing, and he does too, so he kept it!
 He says it's just getting longer and better.
 Every time I see him at a premiere I say, 'Oh!
 We're still rocking this!'
 He took it and ran with it, he thinks that the hair is great and says it won't be going short again."